zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 }
 ```

-## Data model
+## Model

-Data models represent business entities of your application.
+Models represent the business entities of your application.

 ### Syntax

-A data model declaration takes the following form:

 ```prisma
 model [NAME] {